 -

 Transition from Caustic Wash to Intermediate Rinse: Only V-104 changes back (Open to Closed), highlighted in orange.
-All other valves remain unchanged.
+All other items remain unchanged.

 -